Confluence Alternatives

 Is Notion Wiki really separate from a regular Notion workspace?

 Notion Wiki is a feature added to existing Notion workspaces, not a separate product.
 You can verify pages, add a wiki home page, and use the wiki structure on top of any Notion workspace.
-The pricing is the same as regular Notion (Free, Plus, Business, Enterprise).
+The pricing matches regular Notion (Free, Plus, Business, Enterprise).

 Does Document360 work for internal wikis too?

-Yes, but it is over-priced for that use case.
-Document360's $199 flat per project is sized for public knowledge bases where you serve hundreds or thousands of customers.
-For internal team wikis under 50 users, Slite or Slab are sized correctly.
+Yes, but the flat per-project pricing is sized for public knowledge bases where you serve hundreds or thousands of customers.
+For internal team wikis under 50 users, Slite or Slab are sized correctly and run at a lower total cost.

 What about Coda or ClickUp Docs?